 - Vegetate bare spots in your yard and compost your yard waste.
 Also direct down spouts away from paved surfaces; consider a rain garden to capture runoff.

-- Notify the Township at 724-539-2546 to report any pollutants or suspicious substances entering or that have entered into the Township’s storm sewer system, streams, wetlands or other waterways.
+- Notify the Township at 724-539-2546 to report any illegal dumping into the Township’s storm sewer system or natural waterways.

 Related Links and more information for the Township’s Stormwater Program